SDenn12/cloud_computing/README.md

 - Multi Region (Ireland, London)
 - Multi Cloud Deployment (Azure/GCP)
 - Hybrid Cloud (localhost & public cloud)

+The more layers of backup you have the more the cost.

 ### S3 Buckets